Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 ---

-## Gate table for right input to be integer and not 1
+## Gate table for the right input to be an integer and not 1
  $Q_l\times a + Q_r\times b + Q_o\times c + Q_m\times a\times b + Q_c = 0$
 <img style="height: 500px; padding-left:100px" src="./img/gate-table-right-input-less-than-8-and-not-1.png" />